Dominion Farmers' Institute: Description

 Eighteen different farmers' organisations had taken space by the end of 1923.
 The building's own postal bureau had handled 272,000 letters and 15,400 cablegrams in the last financial year.

 The Reserve Bank of New Zealand opened for business on the ground floor of the Dominion Famers' Building on 1 August 1934.
 On the same day it issued the first New Zealand bank notes replacing those issued by the trading banks.
 The Reserve Bank remained in the building until its own premises were finished on The Terrace in 1972.

 The Dominion Museum's Maori Collection including the Maori House originally built at Turanganui, Poverty Bay were housed in the building from 1924 until the new Dominion Museum was ready to house them.

+The building is listed by Heritage New Zealand as a Category 2 Historic Place.